Let's get that deck ready for Summer!!

 - If it is peeling now…See Deck Restoration below 😥

 Maintenance Cycles: Most decks with full sun/rain exposure will need a maintenance coat every 1-2yrs.
 The big question is at that time…do you need to sand it all down making the job much bigger?
-All of the deck stains we carry are non-peel formulas which usually means your maintenance is easier as if fades instead of peels.
+Most of the deck stains we carry are non-peel formulas which usually means your maintenance is easier as if fades instead of peels.
 Remember: If you wait too long with even a non-peeling stain, you could find yourself sanding it down.
 Color matching if sections are faded down to raw wood can be a pain and usually is easier to sand down.

 RESTORING A DECK